fuzzygroup/blog/_posts/2016-08-31-learning-phoenix-from-sonny.md

 # Overview
 Below are my roughly stream of consciousness notes from [Sonny Scrogson's Taking off With Phoenix](https://github.com/scrogson/taking-off-with-phoenix/) class.
 Sonny did a fantastic job on this class and he is to be absolutely commended for it.
 Any errors below, and I know they exist, are mine not his.
 He earned every bit of the applause he got.
 Thanks to [Esteban](https://co.linkedin.com/in/esbanarango/en) for pushing me to post this publicly.
 Some notes were omitted due to markdown conflicts; I'll get them up when I can.

+# Update

+My version of the class repo is here: [https://github.com/fuzzygroup/taking-off-with-phoenix](https://github.com/fuzzygroup/taking-off-with-phoenix)  I put JSJ in the code where there was something I thought important enough to remember.
+Bear in mind that I'm still new to Elixir.

 # Quick Links:
 * [Phoenix](http://www.phoenixframework.org)